leejoonli/Tax-Estimator/README.md

 # Application Description

 A tax estimator application for the 2023 tax year.
-Made using C++ and IMGUI.
+Made using C++ and Dear ImGui.

 # References